-- ✓ Report immediately to a teacher or your parent/carer. - ✓ Keep talking to them until things start to change for the better. - ✓ Don't retaliate or respond.
+✓ Report immediately to a teacher or your parent/carer.

+- ✓ Keep talking to them until things start to change for the better. - ✓ Don't retaliate or respond.
 This might make things worse or get you in trouble too, particularly on social media as the entire conversation leaves a digital footprint. - ✓ Where possible, avoid the bully and their friends-block them on social media and change your privacy settings. - ✓ Ask friends who have witnessed the bullying to report it with you. - ✓ If others keep trying to talk to you about the bullying, ask them to report it with you to a teacher instead.
-This will prevent gossip and the situation from escalating.
+This will prevent gossip and the situation from escalating. - ✓ If the bullying is happening online, bring evidence of this with you when reporting.